 Figure 1.
-Family income questions for nonresponders to exact family income for collecting family income ranges, starting with the 2007 NHIS.
+Family income questions for nonresponders to exact family income for collecting family income ranges, 2007-2010 NHIS

-Beginning with the 2011 NHIS, the respondent is asked about total combined family income for all family members including children as follows: "What is your best estimate of {your total income/the total income of all family members} from all sources, before taxes, in {last calendar year}?"
+In the 2011-2016 NHIS, the respondent was asked about total combined family income for all family members including children as follows: "What is your best estimate of {your total income/the total income of all family members} from all sources, before taxes, in {last calendar year}?"
 If the respondent refuses or does not know the amount, the following question is asked: "Was your total {family} income from all sources less than \$50,000 or \$50,000 or more?"
 Similar to the 2007 to 2010 NHIS, if one of these two income groups is specified by the respondent, follow up questions of income ranges were asked.
-However, in the 2011 NHIS additional income range questions were asked that allow for further detail to be obtained.
-These questions were asked not only based on the respondent's answer, but also on the size of their family.
-Figure 2 presents a diagram of the new sets of income questions that were implemented in the 2011 NHIS for collecting income ranges.
+However, in the 2011-2016 NHIS additional income range questions were asked that allow for further detail to be obtained.
+These questions were asked not only based on the respondent's answer, but also on the size of their family and poverty threshold.
+As the poverty threshold dollar amounts are adjusted each year, the specific families who received these follow-up questions may vary slightly between the years of 2011-2016.
+Figure 2 to Figure 5 present the flow charts for questions that were implemented in the 2016 NHIS for collecting income ranges.
 Note that the total combined income of all family members is estimated by the respondent.
 An estimate of family income is not obtained by summing responses to more detailed questions, as is done in some surveys that include more extensive questions on income, such as the Current Population Survey, a monthly survey of households conducted by the Bureau of the Census for the Bureau of Labor Statistics.